-- The statue of Virgin Mary kept in palanquin, to the left of the nave
+- The statue of Virgin Mary kept in the palanquin, to the left of the nave

 - St. Joseph's Cathedral in Hanoi is always the place for Christians living in this city come and pray occasionally.

-With the wide beautiful site, the outside cathedral attracts a lot of attention and became a place for local and tourists to gather every evening.
+With the wide beautiful site, the outside cathedral attracts a lot of attention and became a place for locals and tourists to gather every evening.